systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 Generated components could be use to mock comprised child components with
     [`vi.mock`]
 and also passed directly as a `children` property.
+To learn about these techniques in more detail, I documented them in a guide
+    on [mocking Svelte 5 components].
 I was not able to find a reliable way to substitute for named slots, so for now
     I simply avoided using them in any components.